 Have your child choose tunes Dad would love for his workout or his commute.
 Tech-savvy tweens and teens can use services like iTunes, Spotify, SoundCloud, or even YouTube to create a playlist.

 Invite Dad to learn something together.

-Encourage your child to think about what kind of assistance her father could use.
-Could she help clean out his closet?
-Weed the garden?
-Organize the bookshelf?
-Have her offer her services with a handmade “coupon.”
+Encourage your child to think about what kind of assistance Dad could use.
+Help cleaning out his closet?
+Weeding the garden?
+Organizing the bookshelf?
+Kids can offer their services with a handmade “coupon.”

 Give Dad the gift of grub.

-Help your child think about what foods her father loves.
+Help kids think about what foods their father loves.
 Think about snacks like trail mix or party mix and sweets like chocolates or baked goods.
 Or brainstorm savory food projects, like homemade barbecue sauce or spice rub.
-Have her look online or in a cookbook for a recipe.
-Encourage her to help shop for the ingredients and choose the container her good gift will go in.
+Have kids look online or in a cookbook for a recipe.
+Encourage kids to help shop for the ingredients and choose the container for the gift.

 Decorate one of Dad’s favorite things.

 Is Dad a coffee drinker?
 The guy in charge of weekend pancakes?
-Give your child permanent markers and let her draw a message or design on a blank mug or serving platter.
+Give your child permanent markers to draw a message or design on a blank mug or serving platter.
 Are guitar picks or golf balls more Dad’s style?
-Let her decorate those, instead.
+Kids can decorate those.
 (Follow the directions on the markers to seal the color on Dad’s present.)